glowkeeper/Enervator/README.md

 # Enervator

-A cryptocurrency stablecoin, with the currency code EOR, whose aim is to incentivise energy efficiency.
+A cryptocurrency stablecoin, with the token symbol EOR, whose aim is to incentivise energy efficiency.

 You can read some of the details as to how Enervator works by reading [About Enervator](/ABOUT.md).